 The Ideal Conditions For Espresso

-Hopefully by now you are starting to get a feel for what this brewing method is all about and which type of espresso machine you own and operate.
-The next important thing to consider is what makes for a great espresso or what impacts the flavour of the shot pulled.
+Hopefully, by now you are starting to get a feel for what this brewing method is all about and which type of espresso machine you own and operate.
+The next important thing to consider is what makes for a great espresso or what impacts the flavor of the shot pulled.